nihwang/vue-todo/README.md

-# Vue Skeleon
+# Vue Todo with Vuex

-A skeleton to quickly set up Vue.js for a project.
+A simple Todo app done with Vue and Vuex

 **Libraries included**:
 - Bootstrap